Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Struggle with longer or unfamiliar words

-But both can occur together after a stroke or other neurological event.
+But all can occur together after a stroke or other neurological event.

 Therapy focuses on improving speech clarity, coordination, and confidence.